vguleaev/vguleaev.dev/src/content/blog/start-build-ai-apps-2026.md

 tags: ['LLM', 'AI', 'Software Design']
 ---

-Let me guess: you're a software engineer watching the industry transform with AI tooling, and you feel the need to study more to remain relevant.
+Let me guess: you're a software engineer watching the industry transform with AI tooling, and you feel the need to study more to not fall behind.
 You guess you should start building AI apps and learning LLM APIs, but you're not sure where to begin.

 **You're right to think this way.** The shift has happened, and there's no rolling it back.
 2026 is the perfect time to start integrating AI into web apps.